SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 *Team Server* is a server-based solution which enables you to use the services of the racing assistants in a team race, e.g. a 24h race.
 Without the *Team Server* these services are only available to the driver of the first stint, for all other drivers the race assistants do not even start because they do not have the data from the first laps.
 With the help of *Team Server*, a central server that manages the data of all drivers in a database, this critical knowledge can now be shared between all drivers.
 The connection to this server is established by the individual applications of teh Simulator Controller suite ("Simulator Controller", "Race Engineer", "Race Strategist", ...) using Web APIs over HTTPS.
 This ensures the greatest possible interoperability and flexibility when setting up the central server.

+Disclaimer: The current version of the *Team Server* should be considered to be in alpha stage.
+Therefore always double-check the recommendations and actions of your race assistants after picking up the from a different driver.
+There still might be situations, where the handover of the required data might fail and you might end up with your assistants as dumb as bread, at least what the history of the race concerns.
+Also, parts of the handling for shared special data like telemetry data or tyre pressure history are still under development.
+Currently, I would not recommend to use the setup for races longer than six hours, unless your PC has a lot of internal memory to spare.

 ## Installation & Configuration

 The *Team Server* requires you to run a Web API server process, which has been developed using .NET Core 3.1.
 Applications developed using this multi-plattform server framework from Micorsoft can be hosted on Windows, Linux and even macOS operating systems.
 You can find the *Team Server* in the *Binaries* folder - please copy this directory to your favorite hosting environment.
 If you want to set up your own host or if you want to test the *Team Server* on your local PC, you will have to install the .NET Core 3.1 framework.
 All required resources can be found on this [dedicated website](https://dotnet.microsoft.com/download/dotnet/3.1) from Microsoft.